 iii.
 It also helps to protect the concrete surface from weathering.

 Disadvantages of Membrane Curing

 Some of the disadvantages of membrane curing can be listed as follows:

 i.
 It is quite expensive as it requires the use of costly materials such as bitumen emulsion, wax emulsion, etc.

 ii.
 It is not useful for increasing the strength of the concrete.

 III.
 Heat Application for Curing/ Steam Curing

-In this method of curing, steam is applied to the concrete members directly at a temperature above 22 degree Celsius.
+In this method of curing, steam is applied to the concrete members directly at a temperature above 22 degrees Celsius.